SAVE THE DATE 28TH MARCH 2020. ODC CONFERENCE ‘FAMILY VOICES AND CHOICES‘

 Jen Kilyon, Acting Chair of Soteria Network and Ruth Smith from Soteria Brighton have been championing Open Dialogue as a preferred model of compassionate care since 2011.

-We successfully pitched to have a presence at Mind’s Peerfest 2019 run by and for peers, taking place in Birmingham on December 3rd.
+We successfully pitched to have a presence at Mind’s Peerfest 2019 run by and for peers, which took place in Birmingham on December 3rd.
+There was a lot of interest in Open Dialogue.
 In addition several members of the group are creating contacts with Mind local organisations.

-ODC, with the support of the ODDESSI research team, is holding a conference in Central London next April 2020.
-Watch this space for further details.
+ODC, with the support of the ODDESSI research team, is holding a conference in Central London on March 28th 2020.
+See above for more details.